jer0dh/genesis-starter/README.md

 ```
 > NOTE: Remember to restart the gulp process after changing any variables in the `gulpfile.js`

+### Vue js
+Vue looks promising and the ability to incorporate it into WordPress would be beneficial.
+Added ability to create a javascript
+app using modules.
+Instead of browserfy, we are using the notorious webpack..integrated using gulp streams.
+Vue-loader and
+vue is installed.

+The root js app file is '/js/app/app.js'  This can be changed in `gulpfile.js/config/index.js`

 ### Event/Message Bus for javascript `theme_src/js/event-bus.js`

 Creates a global event/message bus that can be used throughout the life of the web page.
 It also extends